dnsimple/dnsimple-developer/content/v2/registrar/whois-privacy.markdown

 ### Response

-Responds with HTTP 201 if whois privacy is purchased and enabled.
+Responds with HTTP 201 if WHOIS privacy is purchased and enabled.

-Responds with HTTP 200 if whois privacy is only enabled because it was purchased previously.
+Responds with HTTP 200 if WHOIS privacy is only enabled because it was purchased previously.

 ~~~js
 {}